 North Carolina

-Population status: Present but unknown status.
-Current known range is in western mountain region of North Carolina.
+Population status: Uncommon.
+Population stable to declining.
+Current range is western North Carolina.

-Classification: Furbearer, Wildlife Action Plan Priority Species (S3, rare or uncommon in North Carolina).
+Classification: Furbearer, 2015 Wildlife Action Plan Priority Species (s3, rare or uncommon in North Carolina)

-Legal status: Legal to trap during the statewide regulated trapping season (November 1st through the end of February).
+Legal status: Legal to trap during the statewide regulated trapping season (October 1st through end of February).
 No bag limits.

-Monitoring: Recording confirmed observations (1959-Present) and an annual winter camera survey (2015-Present).
+Monitoring: Recording confirmed observations and conducting an annual winter camera survey (2015 to present)

-Research: Since little is known of the eastern spotted skunk’s status, population size and trends, North Carolina initiated a western regional camera survey in the winter of 2015.
-Winter 2020 was the 6th year of the study.
-In 2019, we had 213 detections at 8 different sites.
-North Carolina also contracted with Clemson University to conduct a research project that will increase the understanding of the basic life history traits (e.g., mortality factors, survivorship rates, habitat use, movements, reproduction) of the eastern spotted skunk in order to determine its population status (i.e., increasing, decreasing, stable) and to inform the agency on actions that can be taken to better survey, monitor and manage this species.
-This project will be complete by Dec.
-31, 2021.
+Research: North Carolina initiated a western regional camera survey in the winter of 2015.
+Winter 2024 was the 10th year of the survey.
+We have not analyzed our winter 2023 data and are still inventorying winter 2024 photos.
+For winter 2022, we re-surveyed 51 sites from 2018 and 5 new sites.
+We had 15 detections of ESSKs at 5 sites, which was our lowest number of detections since 2017, when only 8 ESSKs were detected among 51 sites.
+We have experienced a decline in detections since 2019.
+We did document a canine-distemper outbreak among ESSKs on Dupont State Forest in spring 2020, which indicates that diseases may be influencing ESSK abundance.
+North Carolina contracted with Clemson University to conduct a research project to increase the understanding of the basic life history traits (e.g., mortality factors, survivorship rates, habitat use, movements, reproduction) of the eastern spotted skunk in order to determine its population status (i.e., increasing, decreasing, stable) and to inform the agency on actions that can be taken to better survey, monitor and manage this species.
+This project was completed in March 2023 and you can request a copy of the final report from the contact below.

 Contact: Colleen Olfenbuttel, P: (919) 920-6302, colleen.olfenbuttel@ncwildlife.org

-Classification: Furbearer, Wildlife Action Plan Priority Species (S3, rare or uncommon in North Carolina).
+Classification: Furbearer, 2015 Wildlife Action Plan Priority Species (s3, rare or uncommon in North Carolina)

-Legal status: Legal to trap during the statewide regulated trapping season (November 1st through the end of February).
+Legal status: Legal to trap during the statewide regulated trapping season (October 1st through end of February).
 No bag limits.

-Monitoring: Recording confirmed observations (1959-Present) and an annual winter camera survey (2015-Present).
+Monitoring: Recording confirmed observations and conducting an annual winter camera survey (2015 to present)

-Research: Since little is known of the eastern spotted skunk’s status, population size and trends, North Carolina initiated a western regional camera survey in the winter of 2015.
-Winter 2020 was the 6th year of the study.
-In 2019, we had 213 detections at 8 different sites.
-North Carolina also contracted with Clemson University to conduct a research project that will increase the understanding of the basic life history traits (e.g., mortality factors, survivorship rates, habitat use, movements, reproduction) of the eastern spotted skunk in order to determine its population status (i.e., increasing, decreasing, stable) and to inform the agency on actions that can be taken to better survey, monitor and manage this species.
-This project will be complete by Dec.
-31, 2021.
+Research: North Carolina initiated a western regional camera survey in the winter of 2015.
+Winter 2024 was the 10th year of the survey.
+We have not analyzed our winter 2023 data and are still inventorying winter 2024 photos.
+For winter 2022, we re-surveyed 51 sites from 2018 and 5 new sites.
+We had 15 detections of ESSKs at 5 sites, which was our lowest number of detections since 2017, when only 8 ESSKs were detected among 51 sites.
+We have experienced a decline in detections since 2019.
+We did document a canine-distemper outbreak among ESSKs on Dupont State Forest in spring 2020, which indicates that diseases may be influencing ESSK abundance.
+North Carolina contracted with Clemson University to conduct a research project to increase the understanding of the basic life history traits (e.g., mortality factors, survivorship rates, habitat use, movements, reproduction) of the eastern spotted skunk in order to determine its population status (i.e., increasing, decreasing, stable) and to inform the agency on actions that can be taken to better survey, monitor and manage this species.
+This project was completed in March 2023 and you can request a copy of the final report from the contact below.

 Contact: Colleen Olfenbuttel, P: (919) 920-6302, colleen.olfenbuttel@ncwildlife.org